Echecorneliusjr001/Netflix-EDA-Visualization/README.md

   ### Results/Findings

-  Here is the findings for the questions;
+  Here are the findings for the questions;
   **1. 2017 was the year with the highest count of shows.**

   ![Highest count of shows](https://github.com/Echecorneliusjr001/Netflix-EDA-Visualization/assets/149030759/fa643e36-29fa-422f-81ae-6aaef890c1bb)

- **2. More movies were showed on netflix than TV shows.**
+ **2. More movies were shown on Netflix than on TV shows.**

   ![Movies VS TV shows](https://github.com/Echecorneliusjr001/Netflix-EDA-Visualization/assets/149030759/909ea3d5-2ec8-4c40-901b-50e16a654c31)

   **3. Movies are the most prevalent on Netflix.**

-  **4. United States of America has the highest contribution to netflix content.**
+  **4. The United States of America has the highest contribution to Netflix content.**

-  **5. The United states of America leads in all categories.**
+  **5. The United States of America leads in all categories.**
   ![Top 10 countries](https://github.com/Echecorneliusjr001/Netflix-EDA-Visualization/assets/149030759/44acf179-ba7e-4e09-b145-2c17e9609bb0)

   **6. TV-MA has the highest rating category with the highest count.**
   ![Ratings](https://github.com/Echecorneliusjr001/Netflix-EDA-Visualization/assets/149030759/d7bcc424-8f26-485c-8b2a-8b3f1f08390d)

-  **7. Documentaries is the genre with the highest count.**
+  **7. Documentaries are the genre with the highest count.**
   ![Top 5 genre](https://github.com/Echecorneliusjr001/Netflix-EDA-Visualization/assets/149030759/e82f2c47-041b-4d95-8b7a-9853b4815fc5)